hyperledger-labs/private-data-objects/docs/host_install.md

 application requests.
 This repository contains the code required to build Transaction Processors that handle PDO requests.

-Currently, PDO supports two types of ledgers: Hyperledger Sawtooth and Microsoft CCF.
-The default ledger choice for PDO is Sawtooth.
-The CCF based ledger can be enabled by setting the environment variable `PDO_LEDGER_TYPE=ccf.`
+Currently, PDO supports one type of ledger: Microsoft CCF.

 We recommend running a ledger instance locally in the provided Docker image:
 ```